BigBoot/AutoKuma/README.md

 ### Static Monitors
-In addition to reading Monitors from Docker labels, AutoKuma can create Monitors from files, this can be usefull if you have want AutoKuma to manage monitors which aren't directly related to a container.
+In addition to read Monitors from Docker labels, AutoKuma can create Monitors from files.
+This can be usefull if you have want AutoKuma to manage monitors which aren't directly related to a container.

-To create static Monitors just a a .json or .toml file in the directory specified by `AUTOKUMA__STATIC_MONITORS`, take a look at [the examples here](monitors).
+To create static Monitors just add a .json or .toml file in the directory specified by `AUTOKUMA__STATIC_MONITORS`, take a look at [the examples here](monitors).

 In case of static Monitors the id is determined by the filename (without the extension).

 # Kuma CLI

-Kuma CLI is a Command-Line Interface (CLI) tool for managing and interacting with [Uptime Kuma](https://uptime.kuma.pet/).
-With Kuma CLI, you can easily configure, monitor, and manage your applications from the command line.
+Kuma CLI is a Command Line Interface (CLI) tool for managing and interacting with [Uptime Kuma](https://uptime.kuma.pet/).
+With Kuma CLI you can easily configure, monitor and manage your applications from the command line.

 ## Features
 - [x] Commands: `kuma monitor`